3D Printing Glossary: Terms Explained Simply

 Stringing – fine threads between parts

-Printer Components: Extruder, Bowden, Direct-Drive, Hotend & Nozzle
+Printer components: Extruder, Bowden, Direct-Drive, Hotend & Nozzle

 The FDM printing process: Layer by layer to the finished object.

-Quelle: fast-part.de
+Source: fast-part.de

 The FDM printing process: Layer by layer to the finished object.